 1) Determine where in the curriculum the outcome is addressed, and at what level you want to assess it.

 - A curriculum or outcome map would be very helpful in accomplishing this task.

 - To determine if improvement in student learning has occurred across the program, consider looking for courses where the outcome is introduced and for courses later in the program that emphasize the outcome.

-2. Look within the courses you have selected to identify student work (e.g., products or performances) that demonstrates the outcome.
+2) Identify student work by looking within the courses you have selected (e.g., papers, performances, or other projects) that demonstrates the outcome.

 - If you want to determine if students have achieved the outcome by the end of the program, look for products produced towards the end of the program.

-- Creating a rubric presents five steps for accomplishing this task.
+- Creating a rubric presents six steps for accomplishing this task.

 - Remember to consider each dimension of the rubric separately, being careful not to let a student's performance on one rubric element bias your impression of the whole work.